Sustainability is part of our DNA…

 We support people and planet through charity donations, paying fair trade premiums to suppliers to help their communities and by giving all staff a community day every year.
 We currently give £100,000 worth of resources to charitable causes each year, higher than the average of FTSE 100 companies as a proportion of turnover.

 We believe that our mission to support people's health and wellbeing starts with the very first seed, long before our ingredients arrive at our eco factory.
 We work closely with our suppliers and have built strong, lasting relationships with growers who use organic, fair trade and wild-harvesting practices.
-In 2017 we paid more than £30,000 in fair trade premiums and paid for water collection tanks for our tea tree suppliers in Kenya.
+In 2017 we paid more than £30,000 in fair trade premiums to suppliers to support local communities and funded projects including building a well for the women of the Samburu Tribe, who collect our Kenyan frankincense.
 We will continue to allocate at least a third of donations to support our supply chain and, this year, we will bring in three new fair trade ingredients from Uganda.

 We certify our organic products